sroehrl/neoan3-cli/README.md

 Please refer to Git documentation in order to achieve the above.

 Since you have a valid composer.json in your repository now, you may publish on packagist as well.

+# Collaborators wanted
+As of July 2019, over 1500 neoan3 applications are waiting for documentation.
+I'd love to have some people to help me:

+- document neoan3 (framework)
+- document neoan3-cli
+- document various neoan3 composer apps
+- create tutorials

+If you are interested, please fel free to get in touch @ https://github.com/sroehrl